georgeholt1/STFCSciencePlots/README.md

 **Notes:**
 - SciencePlots requires Latex ([see Latex installation instructions](https://github.com/garrettj403/SciencePlots/wiki/FAQ#installing-latex)).
+- If running on Linux, you may need to explicitly install the Arial font.
+See the [mscorefonts](https://anaconda.org/conda-forge/mscorefonts) package.

-Please see the [FAQ](https://github.com/garrettj403/SciencePlots/wiki/FAQ) for more information and troubleshooting.
+The [SciencePlots FAQ](https://github.com/garrettj403/SciencePlots/wiki/FAQ) may be useful for more information and troubleshooting.

 Using the Styles
 ----------------